 - 2 stalks celery diced

-- 1 lb Yukon gold potatoes (about 3-4 medium potatoes) peeled and chopped
+- 1 1/2 pounds Yukon gold potatoes about 4-5 medium potatoes, peeled and chopped

 - 4 cups vegetable broth